hirotakou54277/Boat-Race-Prediction-AI.-fore-android-App/README.md

 # Boat Race Prediction App
 We are developing AI forecasting software for boat races that runs on android.
 It is still in the process of production.
 This project is a Boat Race Prediction App built using Android and TensorFlow.
 The app predicts the outcomes of boat races based on various input features using a trained machine learning model.
+AI Model Results　Recovery Rate: 87.70%, Win Rate: 19.34%.
+These are the results for six months with 300 yen

 ## Features